mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

 ## 2021

+1. Wei, C., Sohn, K., Mellina, C., Yuille, A., & Yang, F. (2021).
+Crest: A class-rebalancing self-training framework for imbalanced semi-supervised learning.
+In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 10857-10866).

+   - CReST iteratively retrains a baseline SSL model with a labeled set expanded by adding pseudolabeled samples from an unlabeled set, where pseudolabeled samples from minority classes are selected more frequently according to an estimated class distribution.
+   - propose a progressive distribution alignment to adaptively adjust the rebalancing strength dubbed CReST+.
+   - Pseudo-label, balance the samples by selecting more the tail pseudo-labels.
+     - Ratio by equation 1
+   - exploit the high precision of minority classes to alleviate their recall degradation

 1. Englesson, E., & Azizpour, H. (2021).
 Consistency Regularization Can Improve Robustness to Label Noise. *arXiv preprint arXiv:2110.01242*.

    - consistency loss propose in Equation 1
      - Weighted sum of
        - JS divergence between two prediction of two augmentation of same image
        - JS divergence of true prediction and average prediction for the augmented images.

 1. Tai, K. S., Bailis, P. D., & Valiant, G. (2021, July).
 Sinkhorn label allocation: Semi-supervised classification via annealed self-training.
 In *International Conference on Machine Learning* (pp. 10065-10075).
 PMLR.
    - Self-training: learner’s own predictions on unlabeled data are used as supervision during training (iterative bootstrapping)
    - Provides a formulation to facilitate a practical annealing strategy for label assignment and allows for the inclusion of prior knowledge on class
    - Related work: FixMatch (th for selecting pseudo-label)